DataIntellectTech/TorQ/docs/utilities.md

 check was performed.
 The .subcut.state variable is used to keep track of the handles and the number of times they have exceeded the size limit in a row.

-To enable this functionality the .subcut.cutenabled flag must be set to true and the timer.q script must be loaded on the desired processes.
+To enable this functionality the .subcut.enabled flag must be set to true and the timer.q script must be loaded on the desired processes.
 By default the chained tickerplant is the only processes with the functionality enabled.